-Intended for students who wish to further their French language study while appreciating francophone culture around the world, the Extended French program challenges students’ knowledge, language skills, cultural understanding, and world experience through an exciting combination of study, field trips, exchanges, and trips abroad.
+Intended for students who wish to further their French language study while appreciating francophone culture around the world, the Extended French program challenges students’ knowledge, language skills, cultural understanding, and world experience through an exciting combination of study, field trips, and trips abroad.

 Smaller class sizes, additional exposure to the French language, opportunities for French exchanges and immersion trips all make this an exciting course of study.

 After completing seven credits (four French language classes and three courses taught in French), students will receive a Ministry of Education Certificate in Extended French.

 Students entering St. Andrew's after Grade 9 may join the Extended French program provided they have sufficient and appropriate credits.
 Full participation in the program is an expectation.

 - BTT1OF – Introduction to Information Technology in Business

 - CHC2DF – Canadian History since World War I

 - EPS3OF - Presentation and Speaking Skills

 - FEF4UP – Extended French (Advanced Placement)